sav-che/TL-2/Authors/Debat, Louis {std. Debat}.md

-> [!cite] BHL link: this entry starts at [page 605](https://www.biodiversitylibrary.org/item/103414#page/653/mode/1up) of TL-2 Vol. I.
+> [!cite] BHL link: this entry starts at [page 605](https://www.biodiversitylibrary.org/page/33120736) of TL-2 Vol. I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Debat, Louis {std.
 Debat} (Suppl.)|second entry]] for this author

 ### Author

-Debat, Louis (1822-1906), French bryologist at Lyon, "chef de service au Crédit Lyonnais, " one of the founders of the *Société botanique de Lyon*. (*Debat*).
+Debat, Louis (1822-1906), French bryologist at Lyon, "chef de service au Crédit Lyonnais, " one of the founders of the *Société botanique de Lyon*.
+**Abbreviated name**: *Debat*

 #### Herbarium and types